arviteri/Footing/README.md

 	<a href="https://opensource.org/licenses/MIT" alt="License:MIT"><img src="https://img.shields.io/badge/License-MIT-blue.svg"></a>
 </p>

 __UPDATE:__ A version of Footing which is designed for storing application data using MongoDB has been created.
 It can be found in the `feature/mongodb-app` branch.
 The default version stores application data with MySQL.
 A command line interface to create Footing projects is currently in the works.
 It can be found on the `cli` branch.
-After it is complete the repo will merge to revolve around the command line interface.

 <br />